photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 dye it red to make a Santa Claus outfit to entertain the children.
 But the fabric was too stubborn and she couldn’t get the color to take.

-Well, the first nun says, You know what they say... old habits dye hard.
+“Well,” the first nun says, “You know what they say... old habits dye hard.”

 Miss Muffet {#miss-muffet .unnumbered}
 -----------